Upcoming Deadlines:

 Are the courses mobile-friendly?

 While some course components are accessible via mobile devices, learners will need to have access to a desktop or laptop computer to submit assignments.
-PLC staff does not provide support for technical issues encountered while using a mobile device.
+PLC does not provide support for technical issues encountered while using a mobile device.

 Are the technology platforms accessible?

-Our technologies are compliant with the following accessibility standards:
+PLC technologies are compliant with the following accessibility standards:

 Learn more about accessibility features: